saraaly01/HCIPopCardGames/README.md

  pip install tk Pillow pydealer SpeechRecognition gTTS numpy pyaudio

- After the repository is cloned, you only need to run the "menu.py" file (python menu.py) after moving to the "Final" Directory".
+ After the repository is cloned, you only need to run the "menu.py" file (python menu.py) after moving into the "Final" directory.